guildai/guild.ai/pages/docs/guides/create-object-detector.md

 !!! note
     The use of ``--gpus 0`` ensures that the operation only uses the first GPU on the system (ID of `0`).
-If your system has more than one GPU, you can use it later when running `evaluate`.
+If your system has more than one GPU, you can use a second GPU later when running `evaluate`.

 Press `Enter` to accept the default settings and start the operation.

-The operation is configured to train indefinitely by default.
+The trains indefinitely by default.
 It's common practice to let models train indefinitely without prescribing a fixed number of training steps or epochs.
-While the operation runs, you can routinely evaluate its performance and stop the operation when it's clear that further training is not needed.
+While the operation runs, you can routinely evaluate model performance and stop the operation when it's clear that further training is not needed.

 You can stop any operation by pressing `Ctrl-C` in the command console where the operation is running.
 Alternatively you can run [guild